Gerina-MC/Seamless/README.md

 Contributors:
-Gerina Mary C - Checking whether user is logged in navbar and Design upload, Pranamya Rajashekhar - Home page nd About page, Madetivenkata Sudiksha - Account creation, verification and log in/log out
+Gerina Mary C - Checking whether user is logged in navbar and Design upload, Pranamya Rajashekhar - Home page and About page, Madetivenkata Sudiksha - Account creation, verification and log in/log out